Nothing inspires like a zoo field trip! Ignite curiosity as you explore geography, science, language, and culture.

-Mini-classes are 20-minute programs held during your zoo field trip.
+Mini-classes are 20 minute, educational programs held during your Zoo field trip.
 Classes are led by trained volunteers.
-Programs are offered every half hour beginning at 9:30 AM on weekdays.
-Advanced registration required at least two weeks in advance.
-No additional charge beyond zoo admission.
+Programs are offered every half hour beginning at 9:30AM on weekdays.
+Group size up to 20 students.
+Paid school staff members are welcome to join.
+Advanced registration is required at least two weeks in advance.
+No additional charge beyond Zoo admission.

-The Web of Life (Grade 4)
+Zoo’s Web of Life (5th)

-- Safety – Stay safe by remaining on designated zoo pathways at all times.
+- Safety – Stay safe by remaining on designated Zoo pathways at all times.
 Name tags or matching t-shirts help us reunite students who become separated from their group.

 - Admission – Please have your payment and head count ready when you arrive.
 Discounted rates are available for school groups with 15 or more children; you must enter as a group and pay in a single transaction by school check, personal check, cash, purchase order, claim form, or credit card.
 Paid professional school staff are admitted free with school ID when accompanying paying students.
 Click here for current admission prices.
 Prices are updated in November, so double check before you collect student payment.
 Outdated prices will not be honored.
 Download our Field Trip Planner Worksheet to help you calculate zoo admission prices for your group as well as requirements for obtaining the school group discount.

 - Lunches – Order box lunches at least one week in advance of your field trip and enjoy them in our new Parkview Physicians Group Pavilions in the African Journey.
 Paid professional school staff receive a free box lunch with school ID when accompanying paying students.
 No outside food is allowed in the Parkview Physicians Group Pavilions.
 Click here for boxed lunch menu.
-To order, call (260) 427-5229.
+To order, call (260) 427-6246.

 - Chaperones – Plan to bring one chaperone for every five to eight students.
 Chaperones should know your educational goals, guide behavior, and remain with students at all times.

 - Parking – After unloading students, please park buses at the Foellinger Theater.
-Allow at least three hours for your zoo visit.
+Allow at least three hours for your Zoo visit.

 - Special Needs Students – The zoo wishes to meet the needs of all visitors.
-The entire zoo is accessible.
+The entire Zoo is accessible.
 Assisted Listening Devices and large print transcripts are available for education programs with advance notice.
 Call 260-427-6808 or e-mail email@example.com.